Women's Rights Nonprofit Mission

-This foundation was created to inspire women of all ages.
+This foundation was created to inspire women of all ages to build healthy communities through the support of Women’s Rights legislation.
 So many women shamefully have experienced bullying, sexual harassment, and less than comparable wages at one time or another in their lives.
-An ethical woman has to struggle to be successful.
+Why does an ethical woman has to struggle to be successful?
 Most women face additional barriers over men based on their natural ability to bear children.
 The road to gaining equal pay for women is paved with judgment by men.
 If we work together and support one another, we will overcome this financial pay gap.
 In our research, we found that prevalently, men in technology, health, and other verticles still get paid 30-50% more than women.
 We will end inequality in the workforce.

 In 1919 the men of America started the process to grant women equal rights.
 On August 18, 1920, the 19th amendment gave women the right to vote.
 The 19th amendment guarantees all American women the right to vote.
 This, a significant victory that took decades of agitation and protests to accomplish.
 Here we are 100 years later, and we are still not paid equally.
 I formed this foundation in September of 2017 We are founded by women to support female youth in our communities